 In an age of social media celebrities and being famous for being famous, the notion of “personal brand” has taken on a hue of relentless self-promotion.
 When we talk about “personal brand” in our Emerging Leaders Program, we’re not talking about that version.
 We’re talking about the art of self-advocacy, of articulating the gifts you bring to the workplace, and describing how those add value – for your team and your career.

-Go beyond beige
+Go beyond beige for your networking introduction

 I network as part of my business.
 This means I hear a lot of introductions.
 Most of them are some version of this: “I’m so-and-so, and I’m a blah-blah-blah for company X.”

 I nod.
 Everyone nods.
 Nowhere to go with that.

 This is what I call a “beige introduction.”
 It doesn’t have anything to grab onto; there’s nowhere to take the conversation.
 It’s like the color beige: just ok.
 Not memorable.
 Background.
 This is the exact opposite of what you want to accomplish.
 Effective networking is being memorable and building relationships of reciprocity.
 To do this, you have to get past “beige” and add some color.
 This is where your personal brand comes in.

 In our Emerging Leaders Program, we call the basis of this your “superpower.”
 Your superpower is one part training, one part experience, one part talent, and one part moxie.
 It’s the constant thread across your work experience, roles, and – most importantly – your accomplishments.

 Your superpower is not a set of tasks.
 It’s not a job function, or simply your area of expertise.
 It’s your approach to accomplishing things, and how you uniquely add value, no matter the task.Identifying and being able to articulate it matters both inside and outside your organization – because if you don’t tell your story, someone else will.